 Put Away Electronics

 Screens emit "blue light," a type of light that can interfere with melatonin production, the hormone that regulates sleep cycles.
-This may make it difficult for you to fall asleep and stay asleep.
+Melatonin helps signal to your brain that it is time to wind down and get ready to sleep.

 Opt for Calming Colors